biometry/APES/Stats/stats00-preface.md

 As with any complicated tool, you have to know how to use it.
 If you press the wrong buttons, you'll get the wrong result.

-# What are the problems?
+### What are the problems?

-Correlation is not causality, Explain validity, correlation != causal, reproducibility, common problems and tricks that lead to p-value inflation etc.
+Correlation is not causality, validity, reproducibility, researchers degrees of freedom, choice of the appropriate statistics

-# Branches of statistics / data science
+### Branches of statistics / data science

 * Descriptive statistics is the branch of statistical methods that basically display data, but do not directly draw conclusions from the data.